 Flies can be found in homes and businesses across the country.
-No matter where they reside, they are a nuisance, and they prefer densely crowded areas.
+No matter where they reside, they are a nuisance and prefer densely crowded areas.

-Different fly species, such as the house fly, fruit flies, and drain flies, are more frequent than others in this state.
+Different fly species, such as the house, fruit, and drain fly, are more frequent than others in this state.

-Some flies, such as the bluebottle fly, flesh fly, and sand fly, are exclusively attracted to surroundings that are conducive to their natural activities and life cycles.
+Some flies, such as the bluebottle fly, flesh fly, and sand fly, are exclusively attracted to surroundings conducive to their natural activities and life cycles.

-Understanding the habits, seasonality, and life cycle of the various types of flies in Pennsylvania can aid in determining the most effective preventative and fly control strategies.
+Understanding the habits, seasonality, and life cycle of the various types of flies in Pennsylvania can help determine the most effective preventative and fly control strategies.

 Without further ado, let’s get to know the several types of flies in Pennsylvania!